techhat/core/doc/development-guides/dev-systems/README.md

 ## Prereqs

-You'll need (or end up with after following these docs):
+Before we begin, let's review what you'll need (or end up with after following these docs):

 * A Linux development environment (running on bare metal or VirtualBox)
 * Internet Access